MatthewEGasper/emStart/Documentation/Engineering Notebooks/tj-scherer.md

 ### 10/22
-Created engineering notebook and updated it to present Added real time capabilities to ensure emulation is timed properly without drift Added ZeroMQ socket functionality to improve the user interface, displaying the altaz data on a real time graph
+Created engineering notebook and updated it to present Updated SDS and SRS sections for V2
+Added real time capabilities to ensure emulation is timed properly without drift Added ZeroMQ socket functionality to improve the user interface, displaying the altaz data on a real time graph

+### 10/25
+Met with product owner
+- Demonstrated new revision of software with sockets integrated
+- Began to consider how the robotic arm will be integrated into the system
+- Worked on the sprint 2 demo presentation

+### 10/26
+Updated engineering notebook